TL;DR

 Not available.
 You use whatever domain the temp email service provides.
 The domains may be blocked by some websites.

-Premium users can use their own domain for aliases.
-This means your aliases look completely legitimate and are impossible to distinguish from real addresses.
-No website blocklist can catch a custom domain alias.
+Premium users can add their own custom domain for aliases.
+These aliases look completely legitimate and you can't tell them apart from real email addresses.
+Because of this, no website blocklist can catch a custom domain alias.

 PGP Encryption